 As a cultural organizer, I work with communities, policymakers, and media to advance place-based, decolonial learning and power building — previously with the General Assembly and Northam Administration to create Virginia’s Black, Indigenous, & People of Color Historic Preservation Fund and as a co-founder of William & Mary’s Lemon Project on race and public history.

-I currently serve as a visiting scholar with The Memory Project at the UVA Karsh Institute of Democracy and on the state boards of the Center for Nonprofit Excellence (CNE) and the Virginia Tourism Corporation (Virginia is for Lovers®).
+From 2022-2024, I was a visiting scholar with The Memory Project at the UVA Karsh Institute of Democracy.
+I currently serve as a national advisor for the Out(sider) Preservation Initiative and as a state board member of the Virginia Tourism Corporation (Virginia is for Lovers®).